Colorado Springs Orthopaedic Group

 Diane Williston, DPT – BIO Coming soon

 In college, Eric was a lacrosse player and enjoyed years of athletics.
 This is one reason for his desire to help others return to sports, hobbies, and other activities after they’ve suffered an injury.
-Eric also loves spending time with his wife and son.
+Eric also loves spending time with his wife and two children.
 His hobbies include mountain biking, hiking, snowboarding, rock climbing, and camping.